 Is it safe?

-Yes all the needles are sterile and come in sealed packs.
-The needles are only used once and are disposed of imediately after use.
+Yes, all the needles are sterile and come in sealed packs.
+The needles are only used once and are disposed of immediately after use.

 How will I feel after the treatment?

 You may feel rather relaxed and calm.
 If the treatment has been particularly strong you could feel quite tired or drowsy for a few hours, and you should take this into account if you are planning to drive or use machinery.
 Occasionally there may be a short-term flair-up of your symptoms as your qi clears and resettles itself.

 If you are receiving treatment from your doctor then it is sensible to mention that you plan to have acupuncture.
 The acupuncture treatment may enable you to reduce or even stop taking some forms of medication, but you should always consult your doctor regarding any change of prescription.
 Your acupuncturist needs to know about any medication you are taking as this may affect your response to the acupuncture treatment.

 Should I continue with my prescribed medication while undergoing a course of acupuncture treatment?

 Yes, at least until you have discussed this with your doctor or the practitioner who prescribed the medication.
 Many people seek the help of an acupuncturist because of dissatisfaction with drug treatment, because it does not seem to be working or because the side effects are unacceptable.
 DO NOT stop taking any medication without professional guidance.

 In traditional acupuncture philosophy each person is considered as unique, and therefore the number of treatments required depends on the individual.
 Most people have a course of treatments and notice the difference after four to six sessions.

 Most people have one or two treatments a week to start with although some conditions may need less frequent attention.